open-cogsci/osdoc/content/pages/manual/timing.md

  caption: A script that presents yellow and blue displays in rapid alternation.
 A lack of synchronization with the vertical refresh can be observed as horizontal lines running through the monitor.
 --%

-### Testing consistency of timing and timestamp accuracy
+### Testing precision and accuracy of timing

-Timing is consistent when you can present visual stimuli over and over again with the same timing.
+Timing is precise or consistent when you can present visual stimuli over and over again with the same timing.
 Timestamps are accurate when they accurately reflect when visual stimuli appear on the monitor.
-The script below shows how you can check timing consistency and timestamp accuracy.
+The script below shows how you can check precision and accuracy of timing.
 This test can be performed both with and without an external photodiode, although the use of a photodiode provides extra verification.

 To keep things simple, let's assume that your monitor is running at 100 Hz, which means that a single frame takes 10 ms. The script then presents a white canvas for 1 frame (10 ms).
 Next, the script presents a black canvas for 9 frames (90 ms).
 Note that we have specified a duration of 85, which is rounded up as explained under [Making the refresh deadline].
 Therefore, we expect that the interval between the onsets of two consecutive white displays will be 10 frames or 100 ms (= 10 ms + 90 ms).

 We can use two ways to verify whether the interval between two white displays is indeed 100 ms:

 1. Using the timestamps reported by OpenSesame.
-This is the easiest way and is generally accurate when the backend uses a blocking flip, as described in [Understanding your monitor].
+This is the easiest way and is generally accurate when the backend uses a blocking flip.
 2. Using a photodiode that responds to the onsets of the white displays and logs the timestamps of these onsets to an external computer.
 This is the best way to verify the timing, because it does not rely on introspection of the software.
-Certain issues, such as TFT input lag, discussed in [Understanding your monitor], will come out only using external photodiode measurement.
+Certain issues, such as TFT input lag, discussed above, will come out only using external photodiode measurement.

 %--
 code: